IM-TECHNO/Attiny85-Miner/README.md

-# Attiny85 3x Miner
+# Attiny85 Miner

-This PCB has 3 x Attiny85 with Voltage Regulation ( And Filter Caps ).
+This PCB has Attiny85 with Voltage Regulation ( And Filter Caps ).
 This also has less EMI.
 Gerber Files are free.
 Please consider donating DUCO to username : techno